• Skip to main content

 Substitutions and Variations

 • You can add crushed-up lotus biscoff cookies to the dough for an added crunch to the finished cookies.
+The same way golden Oreos add crunch in these Strawberry Crunch Cookies.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!